Today (July 1, 2015): Review of the Mandarin Oriental Munich (Germany).

 The Mandarin Oriental Munich is without any doubt one of the most luxurious hotel in the Bavarian capital.
-However, it’s not perfect (yet) and my stay was spoiled by two major and some minor issues:
+However, it’s not perfect (yet) and my stay was affected by several major issues:

 - Initially, I had booked a stay for September 2014, but when I was on my way to the airport to catch my flight to Munich, I was contacted over the phone by the hotel’s management to inform me that the hotel was overbooked, and that I could not be accommodated at the hotel that night.
 They offered me an alternate hotel, which I declined (since the whole purpose of my trip to Munich was to stay at the Mandarin Oriental), after which they refunded my (prepaid) hotel stay and offered me a 2 night voucher for a future trip.
 While very disappointed by this event (which I did not expect from the Mandarin Oriental brand), I felt somewhat relieved that I found out about this before my Munich trip (and not during check-in at the hotel).
 The hotel management was very apologetic about the ordeal.

 - In December 2014, I decided to give it a second chance and I used my voucher for a stay in March 2015.
 But while I was upgraded to a suite and received a bottle of Champagne upon arrival (which was a nice gesture), the luxury experience was spoiled by the fact that the hotel was undergoing a major renovation: the grand lobby, restaurants and rooftop were all closed, while they moved the reception and breakfast area to a couple of joined rooms.
 I am still clueless as to why I was not informed about this when I made the booking through the hotel 3 months before, although they were aware at that time of the upcoming renovation works (the hotel only mentioned the renovation process for the first time in a reply to my email that I sent a few days before my stay to remind them of my arrival).
 A second great disappointment!